Leoglme/PokeBay-CLI/README.md

 #  PokeBay-CLI

-` PokeBay-CLI` is a TypeScript CLI application designed to streamline the process of listing various Pokémon items on eBay, including cards, graded cards, boosters, and displays.
-By leveraging a JSON configuration and supporting image uploads, it simplifies bulk listing operations.
+Typescript cli tool to simplify and automate the listing of Pokémon items on eBay, such as cards, graded cards, boosters, displays and so on.
 ## Contents
 - [Installation](#installation)
 - [Configuration](#configuration)